| Allied Health World Home | Speech Pathology | Speech Pathology in Colorado | |

 - The Certificate of Clinical Competence (CCC-SLP or CCC-A) from the American Speech-Language Hearing Association (ASHA)

-- Supervised clinical practicum
+- Completion of a supervised clinical practicum

-- Proof that the individual has successfully passed a national examination for speech-language pathologists.
+- Proof that the individual has successfully passed a national examination for speech-language pathologists

-- Attained a Master’s degree, or higher, in communications disorders or speech-language pathology
+- Attained a master’s degree, or higher, in communications disorders or speech-language pathology

 - Passed the National Examination in speech-Language Pathology (Praxis examination administered by the Educational Testing Service).
 A score of 600 or above is required.